basho/basho_docs/content/riak/kv/2.1.3/configuring/v3-multi-datacenter/nat.md

   - /riak/2.1.3/ops/mdc/v3/nat
 ---

+[config v3 ssl]: /riak/kv/2.1.3/configuring/v3-multi-datacenter/ssl

 Riak Enterprise Version 3 Replication supports replication of data on networks that use static NAT.

-This can be used for replicating data over the internet where servers have both internal and public IP addresses (see the [[Replication SSL docs|Multi Data Center Replication v3 SSL]] if you replicate data over a public network).
+This can be used for replicating data over the internet where servers have both internal and public IP addresses (see the [Replication SSL docs][config v3 ssl] if you replicate data over a public network).

 ### Requirements